nathanlane/industrialpolicyclass/README.md

-# Industrial Policy and Development Module - Syllabus Home
+# Industrial Policy Class
 {: .no_toc}

-This is a course webpage, together with the Canvas page, for Dr. Nathaniel Lane's Industrial Policy and Development module.
+This is a course webpage, along with the Canvas page, for Dr. Nathaniel Lane's Industrial Policy and Development module.

-## The Module
+# Module Syllabus
-{: .no_toc .text-delta }
+{: .no_toc }

 University of Oxford's Economic Development MSc.
 Hilary Term, 2021.
 [Dr. Nathan Lane](http://nathanlane.info), A/Prof. Oxford, Fellow [Merton College](https://www.merton.ox.ac.uk).